Lab Use Requirements

 Renew Lab access each Semester: There is no need to retake the generic DFL orientation, Cal1 cards will be validated for access by a mechanician upon payment of fees and completion of the Waivers for the current semester.
 Access tags issued prior to the current term are void.

 CED's MArch, MCP, MLA or MUD students: No payment of DFL fees are necessary for Fall or Spring semesters.
 Registration occurs at the CED Student Technology Services Center in 477 Wurster Hall, but need only occur once in the Fall for year-long access.

 Access to the Lab is for authorized users only, unless arrangements have been made with the Lab Manager or Mechanicians.
-Speak with the staff prior to bringing someone into the space.

 There is no space for storage - what you bring in you must take out.

 All users are expected to clean up after themselves by recyling or appropriately disposing materials before leaving the Lab.
 (The CNC area require additional cleaning efforts.)